Weifanwu66/EGP/README.md

 ## Features
 **Genomic Data Acquisition**
-  - Due to the large storage requirements, genome sequence files will not be uploaded to this repository.
-Instead, metadata files containing all assembly accessions for the downloaded genomes are provided for each respective directory and stored in database/metadata.
+  - Due to the large storage requirements, genome sequence files used to build BLAST database will not be uploaded to this repository.
+Instead, metadata files containing all assembly accessions for the downloaded genomes are provided for each respective directory and stored in `database/metadata`.
 This ensures traceability and allows users to retrieve specific assemblies if needed.
   - A pre-built BLAST database has been constructed for complete genomes.
 However, since some complete genomes are relatively small and may not be representative of the full genetic diversity of a taxon, users may choose to enable **heavy mode** to include draft genomes in their analysis.
-  - For draft genomes, users must provide their target taxa and have the option to define the sample size (default: 100) for each iteration, allowing for a controlled and flexible selection process.
-  - Draft genome accessions are randomly chosen and retrieved using ncbi-genome-download, then downloaded using the datasets tool.
+  - For draft genomes, users must provide their target taxa.
+Draft genomes for each taxon are retrieved and randomly shuffled before selection based on their accessions. using ncbi-genome-download, then downloaded using the datasets tool.
 The draft genomes are iteratively sampled due to their large number, ensuring representative sampling across taxa.
-  - The sample size is automatically calculated using Cochran’s formula and finite population correction and and number of iterations are determined using square-root scaling, based on the total number of draft genomes (contigs) available in GenBank.
+  - The sample size per iteration is automatically calculated using Cochran’s formula and finite population correction and and number of iterations are determined using square-root scaling, based on the total number of draft genomes (contigs) available in GenBank.
 To maintain computational feasibility, the number of iterations is capped at 20.

 **Genome files Organization**
 - Creates structured directories per genus, species, *Salmonella enterica* subspecies, and serotypes under *Salmonella enterica subsp. enterica*.